You are hereHome → Journey → Guide: Social Insurance Number (SIN)

 No SIN, no legal work.

-What
+What is it?

 The SIN is a unique number issued by Service Canada that proves you are authorized to work or receive certain benefits.